 What is a notice to vacate

-A notice to vacate, or a notice of intent to vacate, is a written notice to your landlord that you intend to end your lease and vacate your apartment or home.
-A notice of intent to vacate can be given for any length of lease, including month-to-month, short-term, annual, or beyond.
+A notice to vacate, or a notice of intent to vacate, is a written notice/letter to your landlord that you intend to end your lease and vacate your apartment or home.
+A notice of intent to vacate can be given for any length of lease, including month-to-month leases, short-term, annual, or beyond.
 An official vacate notice can be given or required even for leases that have an official end date.

-Landlords can also give a tenant a notice to vacate, also known as an eviction notice or notice to quit.
-Such a notice notifies tenants they must move out by a certain date.
-This article, however, deals with a notice to vacate from a tenant to a landlord.
+Landlords can also give a tenant a notice to vacate, also known as a 30-day notice, 60-day notice, 3-day notice or notice to quit.

 When to give a notice to vacate